US Department of Energy pledges $1 billion in critical mineral funds

 The U.S. Department of Energy has announced close to $1 billion in funding opportunities for stimulating domestic mining, processing, and manufacturing ventures involving critical minerals in a bid to reduce the country’s dependence on imports.

-About half of the total will be spent on battery manufacturing and recycling, despite the Trump administration’s negative attitude to electric vehicles, which drove battery tech growth during the Biden administration.
+About half of the total will go towards battery manufacturing and recycling, despite the Trump administration’s negative attitude towards electric vehicles, which drove the growth of battery tech during the Biden administration.

 Click here to read the full article